A Parent Cheat Sheet for Girls Lacrosse Tryouts

 What to expect:

-Budget realistically—especially for travel tournaments.
+Budget realistically—especially for travel tournaments that may require flights.
 Hotel nights, gas, meals, and sibling logistics add up fast.

 📲 How to Get the Inside Scoop on Clubs